C191068/Ali_SDN/README.md

 the application need not know the complexity of the actual network infrastructure <br>

 it can just provide intstruction the controller <br>

+and controller can take care of updating actual physical ntework infrastucture <br>

+These open controllers can run on any virtual machine <br>

+so there is no requirement of purchasing a proprietary hardware for running a controller <br>

+Developers can run the application on any virtual machine and provide intructions <br>

+to controllers <br>